Tag Archives: Animated

 They traveled by boat from Russia to the safety of Sweden as human traffickers.

-He keeps many even from his husband to be and the viewer can understand his secrecy and deep-seated fear of a return to Afghanistan and certain execution.
+He keeps many secrets from his husband, and the viewer can understand his secrecy and deep-seated fear of a return to Afghanistan and a particular execution.

-His story is tragic and courageous but I yearned to know more about his life with Kasper.
+His story is both tragic and courageous, and I yearned to learn more about his life with Kasper.
 How did they meet?
 Did Amin have trouble realizing his homosexuality?
-He mentions that he was a ‘different’ child and openly wore girls’ dresses but how else did he deal?
-What obstacles did they or do they continue to face?
+He mentions that he was a ‘different’ child and openly wore girls’ dresses, but how else did he deal?
+What obstacles do they continue to face?

 If a standard documentary can provide adequate emotion and storytelling, the way the filmmakers decided to make Flee (2021) is remarkable and worthy of praise.

-For those desiring a humanistic story of one man’s valiant plight, Flee will leave you very satisfied.
+For those seeking a humanistic tale of one man’s courageous struggle, Flee will leave you thoroughly satisfied.

 Oscar Nominations: Best Animated Feature, Best Documentary Feature, Best International Feature Film